 Note, however, that this attachment targets only Microsoft Windows users.
 Therefore, if the document (.doc) is opened using a program other than a Microsoft Word product, it will not be able to download and install viruses.

 How to avoid installation of malware?

-To avoid high-risk virus infections we recommend to browse the web and open emails (especially email attachments) with caution.
-If you received an email from some unknown/suspicious email address, carefully inspect the email.
-If it looks irrelevant, do not open the presented attachment or click any provided link.
+To avoid high-risk virus infections, browse the web and open emails (especially email attachments) with caution.
+If you have received an email from an unknown/suspicious email address, carefully inspect the email.
+If it seems irrelevant, do not open the attachment or click any provided link.

 American Airlines AAdvantage